MattEstHaut/pathfinder/README.md

 Path is a bidimensional array representing the coordinates of the points travelled from the starting point to the exit.

-## Solve more complex labyrinths
+## Solve more complex mazes

 > ⚠️: first read [quick start](#Quick-start) !

-We will see the more advanced features of the library through a new example: the resolution of a two-dimensional labyrinth that changes over time.
+We will see the more advanced features of the library through a new example: the resolution of a two-dimensional maze that changes over time.

 ### Python3

-Solving a two-dimensional labyrinth that changes over time is like solving a three-dimensional labyrinth (2 spatial dimensions and 1 temporal dimension) :
+Solving a two-dimensional maze that changes over time is like solving a three-dimensional maze (2 spatial dimensions and 1 temporal dimension) :

 ```python
 t0 = [